yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 Training a model longer than needed causes the model to overfit, yield worse validation performance, and also it takes a longer time to train the models, considering if we have to run a long hyperparameter optimization routine, not just for 1 step, but say more than 100 steps.

-It is possible to set early stopping criteria in flexynesis, which is basically a simple callback that is handled by `Pytorch Lightning`.
+It is possible to set early stopping criteria in Flexynesis, which is basically a simple callback that is handled by `Pytorch Lightning`.
 This is regulated using the `early_stop_patience`.
 When set to e.g. 10, the training will stop if the validation loss has not been improved in the last 10 epochs.

 > <hands-on-title> Flexynesis </hands-on-title>
 >